fiqus/uk-talk/index.md

 ## How do we manage to build a similar model globally?

-Note: Tech co-ops global network
+Note: Tech co-ops global network maybe?

 ----